System Design Space

 Era of secure and specialized runtimes

-For multi-tenant and sensitive workloads, adoption grows for gVisor, Kata Containers, and microVM-style isolation.
+For multi-tenant and security-sensitive workloads, interest grows in gVisor, Kata Containers, and microVM-style isolation.

 Full virtualization